mrpg/pastetenfabrik/README.md

 delete his or her own pastes.
 In public mode however, those registered users act as *bureaucrats*:
 Every registered user is able to delete every paste.

-Paste metadata is stored in pastes.php for the sake of simplicity.
-This solution is also quite fast - even with thousands of pastes - and it is also safe.
-The actual pastes are stored bzip2-compressed.
+Paste metadata is stored in the directory meta.
+The actual pastes are stored gzip-compressed.